felipe74590/Urban-Heat-Island/README.md

 To create Heat Map dashboard in streamlit run ```uv run streamlit run src/app.py```

 ## Running GOOGLE Earth Engine
+Recommend making your our project with Google Engine if testing.
 Using google earth engine requires an gmail, install ```geemap``` then, run this command in your virtual environment ```earthengine authenticate```.
 It will require you to follow the authentication process.
 Once data is collected and stored, this should not be needed unless new data is needed.